Skip to main content

 PVM Provides Virtual Insight into Equine Health at Equine Wellness Forum

 It’s “virtually” time for the Purdue University College of Veterinary Medicine’s annual Equine Wellness Forum, which will be held in an all virtual format tomorrow, Saturday, February 12.
-There’s still time to register for the annual event, which is designed to inform horse owners and equine industry professionals about horse health issues ranging from basic preventative healthcare to the latest medical advancements.
+The annual event is designed to inform horse owners and equine industry professionals about horse health issues ranging from basic preventative healthcare to the latest medical advancements.

 The day-long seminar is scheduled from 8:30 a.m. to 4:00 p.m.
 Attendees can earn up to four continuing education credits.